-- Malarone has less side effects then Doxy and was designed specifically for Malaria, while Doxy is an antibiotic that works on Malaria;
+- Malarone has fewer side effects then Doxy and was designed specifically for Malaria, while Doxy is an antibiotic that works on Malaria;

-- We didn’t want to be on any antibiotic for that long and with Doxy, you have to take it for up to a month after you leave the hight risk area, Malarone for a week;
+- We didn’t want to be on an antibiotic for that long and with Doxy, you have to take it for up to a month after you leave the high-risk area, Malarone for a week;

 - Insect repellent – right, so I’ve got sweet blood or so they say, i get bitten by insects a lot… and I mean a lot!
 So i’m going to buy the best DEET protection possible!
 I’m thinking about 50% DEET… for up to 10 hrs… should do.